marcostolosa/OSCE/README.md

 ## Buffer overflow Windows exploit development practice - 50 proof of concepts

 **What this repo is:**
 After obtaining my OSCP, as preparation for my upcoming OSCE certification I challenged myself to re-write 50 proof of concepts for pre-existing exploits in software, all of which are Windows based.
+NO looking at the original POC :persevere: no cheating

 Secondly, this repo contains a handful of 0 days and CVE publications I have discovered and contributed while searching for new vulnerabilities in software.

-**An Introduction to Windows exploit development free download**

-I am writing this book as an introductory guide to Windows exploit development to show everyone how to properly pull off what I am attempting to do in this repo.
-I dislike the fact that there are just not many resources on the internet for this.

 Welcome to the early 2000's :)